awesome-selfhosted/awesome-selfhosted/README.md

   * https://plex.tv/ - Plex - Plex is a centralized home media playback system with a powerful central server.
   * http://htpc.io/  - HTPC Manager - A fully responsive interface to manage all your favorite media on your HTPC. - MIT

+## Photo Galleries

+  * http://piwigo.org/ - Piwigo - Photo gallery software for the web, built by an active community of users and developers. - GNU GPL 2.0

 ## Games

   * https://github.com/jatekos101/20euros - 20euros - Clone of 2048 game with euros. - Unlicensed